By Jock Monteith 6th January 2018

 Summarising The Scottish Spey Cast

 Understanding and mastering these three steps 'The Lift' & 'The Swing' and this article on 'The Power Stroke' are what I personally regard as 'crucial' for perfecting the most satisfying salmon fly fishing cast of all.
 If your brain understands exactly what you should be doing during each stage of this cast then your hands will automatically be programmed to follow.
-If you compare each stage of the cast as specified with what you're currently doing I'm positive you'll find things I've mentioned that will significantly assist you and make you feel obligated if I ever bump into you in a Scottish fishing hut to offer me a dram!
+If you compare each stage of the cast as specified with what you're currently doing it's likely you'll find one or two minor things I've mentioned that will significantly assist your total enjoyment and effectiveness with this magnificent & traditional salmon fly delivery system.